johnrizzo1/app-a-day-trading-system/README.md

-# Multi-Asset Trading System
+# Windsurf - Multi-Asset Trading System

 A comprehensive trading system supporting multiple asset classes including Equities, Bonds, and Futures, with real-time market data simulation and automated trading capabilities.
+The platform consists of backend microservices and a suite of frontend applications for different trading functions.

 ## Features